How to get emergency custody of a child?

 These occur when a parent with visiting rights or some physical custody fails to deliver the child at the appointed time.
 In this event, especially if there is a suspicion that such parent might have taken the child away, the pick up order is rapidly issued, and local law enforcement (usually the sheriff’s office) go to retrieve the child.
 As you might expect, the situation becomes more problematic when the child is across county, or even state lines, as the cross-jurisdictional factor is added.
 If this situation was to happen, the other parent would likely be punished by the court, perhaps by restricting their future visiting time.
 As was previously stated, in order to request this you do need court documents stating your custodial or time sharing rights to the child in question or to be a mother who borned the child out of wedlock and has not established the father’s legal rights.

-Regardless of the situation, it is imperative you seek legal counsel to maximize your chances of the order being issued.
+Regardless of the situation, it is imperative you seek legal counsel to maximize your chances of the order being issued to get emergency custody of a child.
 Obtaining the child pick up order is not always the hardest part.
 Tallahassee family law attorneys can struggle providing guidance on dealing with out-of-town or out-of-state law enforcement agencies to ensure the pick-up order is executed as ordered.
-It is important to have an attorney with whom you havea good rapport and who has a staff available to assist you if he or she is in court or otherwise unavailable.
+It is important to have an attorney with whom you have a good rapport and who has a staff available to assist you if he or she is in court or otherwise unavailable.